MBoemo/bcs/docs/source/quickstart.rst

    0.229927        action2 proc2   j       3
    569664  longAction      proc1   j       3

 bcs output files all have the same format, where the start of each new simulation is marked with ">=======" and each row contains information about an action that a process performed during the simulation.
 From left to right, the tab-delimited columns specify the following information:​ the time when an action was done, the action name (if it was a non-messaging action) or channel name (if it was a handshake or beacon action), the process name that performed the action, the value of that process's parameters (if it has any) when the action was performed.
-Now that we have something working, let's go through the structure of a beacon calculus model.